sergiutoader/fred-ai-chatbot/docs/KEYCLOAK.md

 This guide shows how the **Agentic backend** authenticates to the **Knowledge Flow** backend using Keycloak.
 It also clarifies the **three clients** you should create in your realm and what each one is for.

+> **Token Exchange Support**: Fred now supports OAuth2 Token Exchange (RFC 8693) to preserve user identity in service-to-service calls.
+When a user makes a request to Agentic, it can exchange the user's token for a service token that maintains the user's identity when calling Knowledge Flow.

 > Today: we validate signature/expiry/issuer.
 Audience and roles are **not enforced yet** (coming soon).
 > Already working: both **agentic** and **knowledge-flow** clients can mint service tokens for protected, service-to-service calls.
 In particular, **Agentic calls Knowledge Flow**.